 Other than the unique dining experience, Ichiran Ramen is also well-received because of its spicy red sauce.
 It’s made of 30 different kinds of ingredients – so much work goes into the sauce!
 The ramen was tasty and authentic.
 If you order with the egg, peel the shell off then add it to your soup.
 The egg, unfortunately, lacked the excellent Japanese standard of a gudetama egg.

-My brother visits Ichiran Ramen each time he’s in Japan.
 I’ll be happy to visit Ichiran Ramen again for my future trips, as long there’re no crazily long queues!

 How to order your Ichiran Ramen